 Ingredients and Substitutions

-- Soy sauce - Use low sodium soy sauce or liquid aminos.
+• Soy sauce – Use low-sodium soy sauce, liquid aminos, or tamari.

-- Rice vinegar - Although it will taste slightly different, white vinegar or apple cider vinegar can work as substitutes.
+• Rice vinegar – Although it will taste slightly different, white vinegar or apple cider vinegar are great substitutes.

-- Sesame oil - Either toasted or light sesame oil work.
+• Sesame oil – Either toasted or light sesame oil works.

-- Vegan chicken strips - My favorite to use is Gardein from the freezer section of the store.
-I really like its flavor, texture, and ability to maintain moisture throughout the cooking process.
+• Vegan chicken – My favorites to use are Gardein or Daring from the freezer section at the store.
+I really like their flavor, texture, and ability to maintain moisture throughout the cooking process.

-- Carbonated water - This is the liquid portion of the batter and helps create a light, bubbly slurry.
-Also called seltzer water or club soda
+• Carbonated water – This is the liquid portion of the batter and helps create a light and bubbly slurry.
+It’s also called seltzer water or club soda.

-- Flour - I use all-purpose flour although a gluten-free replacement would work just as well.
+• Flour – I use all-purpose flour although a 1-to-1 gluten-free replacement would work just as well.

-- Cornstarch - This helps thicken things up in both the batter and the sauce.
-Arrowroot powder can be used instead.
+• Cornstarch – This helps thicken things up in both the batter and the sauce.
+Arrowroot powder or tapioca starch can be used instead.

 How to Make Vegan Sesame Chicken